jonathanplacatka/3020-bookstore/README.md

 # Running the Website
-Our website requires .the browser to be started with a security  flag to run correctly
+our website requires the browser to be started with a security  flag to run correctly

 **NOTE: ALL CHROME INSTANCES MUST BE CLOSED BEFOREHAND**